jupyterhub/kubespawner/README.md

 ## Requirements

+### JupyterHub

+Requires JupyterHub 4.0+

 ### Kubernetes

-Everything should work from Kubernetes v1.6+.
+Everything should work from Kubernetes v1.24+.

 The [Kube DNS addon](https://kubernetes.io/docs/user-guide/connecting-applications/#dns) is not strictly required - the spawner uses